newrelic-experimental/tsm-enablement-workshops/otel-astro-demo/instructions_selfhost.md

 echo -e "\n\n User data installation steps complete."
 ```

-Check you can run `docker ps` and `kubectl get namespaces`.
+Check you can run as your non-root user: `docker ps` and `kubectl get namespaces`.
 You may need to log out and back in again.

 ## Installing the demo